'I'm numb': Mother pleads for safe return of missing pregnant daughter last seen in Delaware County

 Investigators said there was no one inside the car, and they believe Smith's wallet and keys may have been found nearby.

-Upper Darby Township Police said Monday that the case has them stumped.
+Upper Darby Township police said Monday that the case has them stumped.

 "This one has everyone perplexed.
 Nothing really makes sense here," said Tim Bernhardt, the superintendent for Upper Darby Township Police.